Sun Gym gang: Abduction, attempted extortion, and murders of Frank Griga and Krisztina Furton

 Through Noel "Adrian" Doorbal, the gang were informed of another wealthy man, Hungarian Frank Griga who had made his fortune by running a phone-sex empire.
 Through a past girlfriend, Doorbal had been introduced to Attila Weiland, who knew Griga and introduced Doorbal and his "cousin" Daniel Lugo to Griga on May 20, 1995.
 Doorbal convinced Lugo to form a plan to kidnap and extort the couple.
-At this meeting, Lugo and Doorbal posed as serious business men, offering Griga investment opportunities.
+At this meeting, Lugo and Doorbal posed as legitimate business men, offering Griga investment opportunities.

 Lugo involved his girlfriend, Sabina Petrescu, who believed that Lugo was a Central Intelligence Agency agent and that she was assisting him in his mission to capture a Hungarian businessman who was guilty of using women for sex and circumventing US tax laws.

 On May 25, 1995, after several meetings, Doorbal killed Griga during a fight at his apartment.
-The gang planned to bring Griga back to a warehouse where they could begin to extort him as they had Schiller; however, they were frustrated in their plan when they accidentally killed the victim early.
+The gang had planned to bring Griga back to a warehouse where they could begin to extort him as they had Schiller; however, they were frustrated in their plan when Doorbal accidentally killed the victim early.
 Krisztina Furton, Griga's girlfriend, was also at the apartment talking to Lugo in a separate room to Doorbal and Griga.
 After witnessing her partner murdered, she was injected with Rompun - a horse tranquilliser - by Lugo.
 The gang began to attempt to extract information from Furton regarding the codes which would grant entry into Griga's home, whilst continuing to inject her with Rompun.
 After this, Furton stopped supplying them with information.
 The third dose of tranquilizer was administered, resulting in her death.

 The next day – May 26, 1995 – Griga's body was concealed in Marc Schiller's stolen couch and Furton's body in a U-Haul clothing box.
 Both were placed into the back of a van, and Delgado, Lugo, and Doorbal drove to Lugo's Hialeah warehouse.
 It was here that the gang dismembered and disposed of the bodies of Griga and Furton, with Doorbal doing most of the work.